Are you thinking of hiring a virtual assistant from the Philippines?

 “Have you ever proactively addressed a client’s need?
 If so, how did you manage the situation.”

 Their answer highlights their diligence at work.
-A positive response ensures that your virtual assistant will be able to help you in periods of crisis.
+A positive response ensures that your virtual assistant will be able to help you and your clients in periods of crisis.

 “How do you manage relationships with difficult team members?”